orchidsoftware/orchid.software/docs/en/docs/field.md

 Picture::make('picture');
 ```

-Laravel filesystems are supported:
+You can specify the storage backend for the uploaded image using the `storage` method:

 ```php
 Picture::make('picture')
     ->storage('s3');
 ```

-Use the `acceptedFiles` method to define the types of files the field should accept, for example:
+Use the `acceptedFiles` method to define the types of files that the field should accept.
+This is done using unique [unique file type specifiers](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#unique_file_type_specifiers).

+For example, to only allow JPEG images, you can use the following code:

 ```php
 Picture::make('picture')
     ->acceptedFiles('.jpg');
 ```

-The string passed is a comma-separated list of [unique file type specifiers](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#unique_file_type_specifiers).